 You are going to Walt Disney World!
 But sadly, the trip has to be a short one.
 It’s an unfortunate conundrum.
 There simply won’t be time to see and do it all.
 Choices will have to be made.

 For visitors to Walt Disney World on shorter trips, the big question is what parks to prioritize and which ones to skip.
 What is the right answer will differ from Disney guest to Disney guest.
 How many days do you have?
 What are the ages of your children, if any?
 Are there any rides you simply cannot see yourself skipping?
 What rides are closed for refurbishment during the time of your visit?
 What are the anticipated crowd levels?
 Where are you staying?
+Do you have a park hopper ticket or are you limited to one park per day?

 Looking back on my own Walt Disney World travels over the last several years, the two parks I skipped the most were Animal Kingdom and Hollywood Studios.
 I have not yet missed Magic Kingdom or Epcot on a single trip.
 But I will admit to being an Epcot fanatic.
 Not everyone is going to feel the same way.